Arianvba24/Index-portfolio-projects/README.md

 -Extract all the subjects, received time and attachments of emails and export to excel (pending)

+## Pattern-Matching
 -Extracting adjectives, verbs and substantives from pdf file text (pending)

 -Extracting and organizing non-structured data from text file (pending)

+## PDF(merging,splitting,editing,data extraction)
 -Extract misorganized and unstructured data from multiple pdf files (pending)

--Extracting all tables from pdf files.ipynb
+-Extracting all tables from pdf files
 (pending)

--Extracting images from pdf files.ipynb
+-Extracting images from pdf files
 (pending)

 -Inserting text in pdf files